 Intelligent skin care is the idea of combining time-tested, proven ingredients with scientific advancements to produce higher quality, results-oriented cosmeceutical formulas.
 Using nature and advances in science we can inhibit the cell’s aging process, reduce age spots and hyperpigmentation, and enhance cell regeneration.
 Consumers will begin to seek out products using intelligent skin care ingredients, and it’s important to know where to point them.

-In 2011, intelligent skin care ingredients will include organic stem cells, which are extracted from plant and apple stem cells and have the ability to promote longevity in human cells.
+This year, intelligent skin care ingredients will include organic stem cells, which are extracted from plant and apple stem cells and have the ability to promote longevity in human cells.
 New-generation peptides, one from Matrixyl, which promises 70 to 100 percent reductions in line formation, and Palmitoyl Tripeptide-38, which helps smooth wrinkles from the inside will also be used more in formulations.

 Time Tested, Skin Approved